-- 1. The panel will consider the Chairman's reasons for voting to deny parole and review the case factors, including time served to time remaining, impact on applicable victims, history, and any other relevant information to assist in determining the parole denial length. - 2.
-In the event a majority of the Board cannot agree on the denial length, the inmate will be rescheduled for a hearing one year from the date of the current parole eligibility date, or sooner if the inmate becomes eligible for parole under NRS 213.1215 (Mandatory Release).
+- 1. The panel will consider the chairman's reasons for denying and review the case factors, including time served to time remaining, impact on applicable victims, history, and any other relevant information to assist in determining the parole denial length. - 2.
+In the event a majority of the Board cannot agree on the denial length, the prisoner will be rescheduled for a hearing one year from the date of the current parole eligibility date, or sooner if the inmate becomes eligible for parole under NRS 213.1215.